-The firmware here refers to the firmware of the built-in AWG module.
-The SDS6000L supports firmware and configuration file upgrades for the AWG via a U disk.
+The firmware here refers to the firmware of the SAG1021I module.
+The SDS6000A supports firmware and configuration file upgrades for the SAG1021I via a U disk.
 Follow the steps below:

 - 1. Copy the upgrade file (.ADS) to the U disk. - 2.
-Insert the U disk into one of the USB host ports of the oscilloscope. - 3.
-Click Browse... to select the path of the upgrade file.
+Insert the U disk to one of the USB host ports of the oscilloscope. - 3.
+Touch Browse... to select the path of the upgrade file.
 See the chapter "Save/Recall" for the detailed operation. - 4.
-Click Upgrade to start the upgrade progress.
-A progress bar shows the percentage finished. - 5.
-After the upgrade, reboot the oscilloscope. - 6.
+Touch Upgrade to start the upgrade progress.
+A progress bar shows the percentage finished. - After the upgrade, the SAG1021I will be removed from the system, and the oscilloscope prompts "Upgrade completed.
+Please reconnect the AWG device." - 6.
 Enter the System dialog box again to check if the upgraded hardware version number is consistent with the target version.